apache/nuttx/configs/stm32f103-minimum/README.txt

   enabled.

-  If enabled the LED is simply turned on when the board boots succesfully, and is blinking on panic / assertion failed.
+  If enabled the LED is simply turned on when the board boots successfully, and is blinking on panic / assertion failed.

 UARTs
 =====